SESARLab/mfh-dl-performace-testing/thesis.md

 Apache Druid also relies on three external dependencies: **Deep storage**, covered in the related section, **Metadata** **storage**, and **ZooKeeper**.
 The Metadata storage stores various system metadata, like the number of segments available on the cluster and their usage, internal task status, etc. It is typically employed as an external relational database on clustered deployments, like MySQL or PostgreSQL.

-ZooKeeper is an open-source coordination service [19] used to maintain centralized configuration, naming, and synchronization for distributed applications.
+ZooKeeper is an open-source coordination service [20] used to maintain centralized configuration, naming, and synchronization for distributed applications.
 For example, Apache Druid uses ZooKeeper for internal service discovery, coordination between the processes, and leader election.

 #### Query Execution

 Apache Druid query execution follows a Scatter/Gather [20] approach to retrieve data from the Historical processes;
 The execution flow is the following:

+1. A client submits a query to the Broker (or the Router) via HTTP or by using the Apache Avatica JDBC drivers
-1. The Broker identifies
+1. The Broker identifies which segments are pertinent to the query based on the time interval specified by the query
+1. The Broker eventually prune the identified segments based on the `WHERE` clause
+1. The Broker forwards the query to the relevant Historical processes
+1. Historicals process each segment in parallel and generate a partial result
+1. The Broker receives partial results from each Historical, merge them into the final results set and return the data to the caller

 #### Data model and Storage

-Apache Druid data model
+Apache Druid data is organized into **datasources**, similar to relational databases tables: homogenous units of data within the same schema.
+A datasource must always include a primary timestamp that Druid stores in the `__time` column of the datasource.
+The primary timestamp is used to partition, sort, and manage the data across the Historical processes.

+Datasources columns are of two types: **dimensions** and **metrics**.
+Dimensions are columns that Druid stores in their original format, and represents the relevant and descriptive attributes of the data; they can be filtered, grouped, and aggregated at query time.
+Metrics are columns that Druid stores in an aggregated form; during ingestion, a user can apply an aggregation function (count, sum, min/max, etc.) to each computed row.

+Datasources are time partitioned: each time interval, for example, a month, is called a chunk;  a chunk is additionally partitioned into one or more segments.
+Formally, a segment is defined as a collection of rows of data, typically 5–10 million, that span an interval of time [21].
+A segment comprises different files that store various data structures to arrange columns data so that Apache Druid can extract only those needed for a query.
+Depending on the column data type, two compression algorithms, LZ4 [22] and Roaring [23], are used to reduce the cost of storing a column in memory and on disk.
+Deep storage is an external, shared file system accessible by the cluster; Apache Druid uses Deep storage to store segments; typically, in a clustered deployment, Deep storage is a distributed file system like HDFS.
+It's important to note that Druid never accesses the Deep storage at query time: Historical processes load segments from the Deep storage when instructed by the Coordinator and serve them from their local disk as well from memory when the Broker requests a query.

 #### SQL capabilities

-Apache Druid SQL
+Apache Druid supports two query languages: Druid SQL, a declarative language similar to SQL, and native queries, which are JSON objects that describe how to filter, group, or aggregate data.
+Apache Druid automatically translates Druid SQL into a native query every time a query hits a Broker.
+Druid SQL capabilities are limited: it only supports `SELECT` queries.
+This means that DDL statements like CREATE`, `ALTER or DROP, or typical DML statements like `INSERT` and `UPDATE` are not supported.
+Also, Druid SQL only supports equality `JOIN` between native datasources.

 #### Ingestion

 Apache Druid ingestion

+<div style="page-break-after: always; visibility: hidden;"></div>

 ### 1.5 Apache JMeter